CX is the name of a chemotherapy combination. It includes the drugs:

 - cisplatin as a drip into your bloodstream

-- capecitabine as a tablet, which you take twice a day with plenty of water and within 30 minutes of finishing a meal
+- capecitabine comes as a tablet that you swallow whole, with plenty of water.
+You take twice a day, within 30 minutes of finishing a meal

 Taking your tablets